 2. You may feel that you’re missing out socially

-If you decide to do a distance-learning course instead of a classroom-based programme, think about whether you will miss the opportunity to interact with other students and participate in college/university life.
+If you decide to do a course which is fully online instead of a classroom-based programme, think about whether you will miss the opportunity to interact with other students face-to-face and participate in college/university life.

 Find out what will be included in the course fee.
 You may have to pay extra for certain resources, practical elements, to sit exams or to gain certification, for instance.

 Make sure you know exactly how the course will be delivered.
-If the course is online, are you sure you will cope with this type of learning?
-Also check that you have the necessary technical requirements – decent hardware, and a fast and reliable broadband connection.
-It’s a good idea to ask to see some sample learning materials so that you know what to expect.
+Are you sure you will cope with this type of learning?
+Also check that you have the necessary technical requirements – decent laptop, and a fast and reliable broadband connection.

 Finally…

-Whether you’re intending to do a distance-learning course to gain a qualification or simply to learn for pleasure, as you will have read, there are lots of factors to consider.
+Whether you’re intending to do an online course to gain a qualification or simply to learn for pleasure, as you will have read, there are lots of factors to consider.
 If you do your research, choose your course wisely and prepare well, there are certainly lots of benefits.
-If you are considering distance learning, before you make a big commitment, why not sign up for a short course to see whether this type of learning suits you?
+If you are considering learning online, before you make a big commitment, why not sign up for a short course to see whether this type of learning suits you?